+The volunteer teams involved in the development and maintenance of each school setting are composed of families and employees from the school, as well as neighbors in the immediate area surrounding the school.
 By building the teams in this fashion, parents and students become more engaged in their school as it represents a mission beyond just their learning, resulting in increased family investment in their school site.
-Further, volunteering families are able to interact and build stronger ties with school district employees outside of the educational setting, which increases the bonds, support and trust within the educational setting.
+Furthermore, volunteering families are able to interact with school district employees outside of the educational setting, which created deeper bonds, support, and trust within the educational setting.